nikolayg/nikgrozev-website/_posts/blog/2014-10-13-c-pitfalls-for-java-devs-static-members-in-template-classes-part-2.md

 all instances of Cage, independent of the type parameter.

 Conversely, the C# compiler (i.e. the Just In Time compiler - JIT) ensures that all closed types (e.g. Cage<Lion>and Cage<Bear>) have their own static fields.
-Thus to the programmer they seem as different types/classes.
+Thus, to the programmer they seem as different types/classes.

 # Consequences